-Jess is the current Victorian and National president of the Cornea & Contact Lens Society of Australia.
-She is part of the Therapeutic Advisory Board for Optometry Australia and is also a clinical supervisor at the University of Melbourne.
-Jess is an invited speaker at various conferences and meetings throughout Australia.
-She consults for various contact lens companies, and is involved in product research, product launches and training of other optometrists.
+Jess has been Victorian president of the Cornea & Contact Lens Society of Australia since 2014, and served as National President of this society from 2014-2016.
+She is a part of the Optometric Clinical Policy Commitee Victoria, and is also a clinical supervisor at the University of Melbourne, a visiting lecturer at Deakin University, and University of New South Wales post-graduate Specialty Contact Lens certificate.
+Jess is an invited speaker at various conferences and meetings throughout Australia and overseas, consults for various contact lens companies, is involved in product research, product launches and training of other optometrists.

-Russell Lowe has long held a passion for improving the lives of his patients with innovative strategies for vision correction and achieves this through owning and managing a fully independent private optometry practice.
+Russell has long held a passion for improving the lives of his patients with innovative strategies for vision correction.
 Russell has pioneered paediatric ortho-K treatment in Australia and has a wealth of experience treating patients of all ages with this exciting vision modality.

-An external lecturer at the Department of Optometry and Vision Sciences, University of Melbourne, Russell has published and presented widely on contact lens topics and has conducted training sessions in orthokeratology for colleagues in Australia, New Zealand, Norway and the United States.
-Russell is a Fellow of the American Adademy of Optometry and is a paid consultant to the contact lens industry.
+An external lecturer at the Department of Optometry and Vision Sciences, University of Melbourne, Russell has published and presented widely on contact lens topics and has conducted training sessions in ortho-keratology for colleagues in Australia, New Zealand, Norway and the United States.
+Russell is a Fellow of the American Academy of Optometry and is a paid consultant to the contact lens industry.